JackyWang22/MS_Registration/README.md

 <p float="left" align="center">
 <img src="images/tab1.png" width="800" />
 <figcaption align="center">
-This is an example of the the function.
-It support the re-orientation function in which it is flipped horrizontallly in the axial plannar.
-However, in the future the auto re-orientation function will be applied.
-Then it support the matching from qMT space to the SWI space
+This is an example of this function.
+It supports the re-orientation function in which it is flipped horizontally in the axial planar.
+However, in the future, the auto re-orientation function will be applied.
+Then it supports the matching from the qMT space to the SWI space
 </figcaption>
 </p>

 1. Support longitudinal analysis to register Year-1, Year-2, ... to Baseline scan.
-We utlize FLAIR (in SWI space) from longitudinal studies and apply the transform to other modalities.
+We utilize FLAIR (in SWI space) from longitudinal studies and apply the transform to other modalities.
 <p float="left" align="center">
 <img src="images/tab2.png" width="800" />
 <figcaption align="center">
-This is an example of the the function.
-We can select the baseline FLAIR as reference and upload the modalities in the longitudinal studies.
+This is an example of this function.
+We can select the baseline FLAIR as a reference and upload the modalities in the longitudinal studies.
 We will study the missing modalities issue.
-Please tay tuned....
+Please stay tuned....
 </figcaption>
 </p>